Substack's UI and 1Password just cost me $2,023

 ember-simple-auth.
 You will need to manually configure a service to mimic the authorisation functionality you get for free when using Ember Simple Auth with Ember Data.
 This post will show you how to get up and running properly.

-“Data down, actions up” is an often repeated mantra of the Ember community, and for good reason.
+/"Data down, actions up/" is an often repeated mantra of the Ember community, and for good reason.
 Sometimes though, you need to call actions on components in a "downward" direction.
-In this post, I’ve put together a demo of just such and occasion, with a clean(ish) solution.
+In this post I'll give you an approach for breaking this DDAU rule.

 Ember's ethos of 'components everywhere' makes it really quick and easy to make reuseable widgets.
 This takes the tedium out of implementing some of the more basic features of web sites and applications.
 An example of this is pagination.
 This post shows you how to create a very basic pagination component that allows you to page through a list of items.

 HTML5 makes it really easy to create elements that can be both dragged and dropped.
 This is a really powerful API to add rich functionality to your application.
 In this post we'll use this API to make a simple Ember component that can be repositioned on the screen by dragging it with the mouse.